queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 All ten overlay unmounts go through in under a second.

 Woohoo!
-Our gamble paid off, which is a relief because while it took you perhaps a minute to read the last two sections, that whole nonsense took a week to do.
+Our gamble paid off, which is a relief because while it took you perhaps a minute to read the last two sections, that whole nonsense took us a week.

-# 6: sync_filesystem
+# **6: sync_filesystem**

 So what happened in that commit?
 Let's take a look at the diff: